Indianapolis

 If you are as passionate about local government as Leslie Knopes, the Indiana Statehouse is a must-see.
 (Photo: Getty Images)

 Goodbye, little Sebastian.
 Fans were sad to see it go, but beloved cult comedy “Parks and Recreation” lives on through its unforgettable characters, memes galore and a veritable library of quotable YouTube clips.
 Whether you’re “lit-tra-ly” a superfan or you’ve just discovered the show on Netflix (and are asking, “Where is Pawnee, Indiana, anyway?”), you’ve likely noticed the display of real-deal love for the Hoosier state and its capital.
-(Oh, to answer your question, Pawnee is decidedly fictional, but it does have a deceptively real-looking website.)
+(Oh, to answer your question, Pawnee is, sadly, decidedly fictional.)

 The Indiana Statehouse: Knope, You’re Not Dreaming